Almonte, Spain: Tourism

-Almonte has around 25 accomodation establishments, from which 13 are hotels and 12 are hostels, the total number of beds being around 9,000 (52% hotels, 34% apartments and camps and 13% vacation homes).
+Almonte has around 25 accommodation establishments, from which 13 are hotels and 12 are hostels, the total number of beds being around 9,000 (52% hotels, 34% apartments and camps and 13% vacation homes).
 On City, located in Matalascañas, is the biggest resort in western Andalucía.
 The town of Almonte has three main public parking areas, from which two are free.
 "Martín Villa" parking, located in the homonymous street, has three floors with an area of 768m² each and space for around 90 vehicles.
 The Carrefour supermarket, located in that same street, has a parking lot for 35 vehicles and the Dia supermarket, at the small roundabout in Carretera del Rocío street, offers around 40 spaces.
 The two free parking lots are both located in Picasso street, nearby the town centre, with a conjoined area of 1,500m^{2} and capacity for 120 vehicles.
 When massive events such as "La Saca de las Yeguas", El Rocío or "La Venida de la Virgen" take place, alternative parking areas are made available, such as the one in street Avenida de los Cabezudos, with 2,600m^{²}.There's also an ecovillage called Global Tribe, 5 kilometers southeast from Almonte, at km.16 of road A-483. it was founded by two participants of the Transition Fest.
 This community offers accommodation for rent in sustainable tents and has its own organic vegetable garden.
 It hosts visitors from all over the world, mainly German and Dutch travellers.
 They sell organic berries, clothing, etc.